elenashen2010/advent-of-code-solution-runner/README.md

 The wrapper assumes your scripts have the `.ts` file extension.

 ### Starting a new challenge
-For each challenge you will need two files, one in the `input/` directory and one in the `solutions/` directory.
+For each challenge you will need two files with matching names, a .txt in the `input/` directory and a .ts in the `solutions/` directory.
-The two files should share the same name.

 For the input file, copy-paste the input given to you by the AoC website (https://adventofcode.com/2022/day/1/input).

 For the solution file, default export a function that takes a single string parameter and returns your result.
 This function is what the runner will grab and execute, printing the result to the console.

-You can refer to the provided `input/sample` and `solutions/sample.ts` for extra guidance.
+You can refer to the provided [input/sample.txt](input/sample.txt) and [solutions/sample.ts](solutions/sample.ts) for extra guidance.